Pelino-Courses/pyfun-challenge-jimmytana/INSTRUCTIONS.md

 Create a Python script `date_calculator.py` that:
 - Imports the `datetime` module
-- Implements a function to calculate the difference between two dates in days
+- Implements a function to calctext_formatter.pyltext_formatter.pyulate the difference between two dates in days
 - Includes proper docstrings with examples
 - Handles potential errors when invalid date formats are provided